 Make sure to include a stop at the Museo Larco Cafe as part of your visit.
 This restaurant has indoor and outdoor seating overlooking Larco Museum’s beautiful gardens.
 It’s known for producing exquisite Peruvian meals.
 For those with a love of museums and gastronomy, you can easily spend a half day here.

-Travel Tip: The museum is notoriously busier from around 10:00am – 1:00pm.
-So, avoid these hours, if you’re looking to be away from the crowds!
+Travel Tip: Larco Museum is notoriously busier from 10:00 am – 1:00 pm.
+So, avoid these hours if you want to be away from the crowds.

 5. Swimming with Sea Lions